suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

 In this lab, you will perform:

-- Creating an *Azure AI Speech* resource
+- Task 1: Create an **Azure AI Speech** resource
-- Exploring speech to text in Speech Studio
+- Task 2: Explore speech to text in Speech Studio

 ## Estimated timing: 30 minutes